ray-project/ray/doc/source/rllib/rllib-offline.rst

 Connector Level
 ***************
 Small data transformations on instances of :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` can be easily implemented by modifying the :py:class:`~ray.rllib.connectors.connector_pipeline_v2.ConnectorPipelineV2`, which is part of the :py:class:`~ray.rllib.offline.offline_prelearner.OfflinePreLearner` and prepares episodes for training.
 You can leverage any connector from
-RLlib's library (see `RLlib's default connectors <https://github.com/ray-project/ray/blob/master/rllib/connectors>`) or create a custom connector (see `RLlib's ConnectorV2 examples <https://github.com/ray-project/ray/blob/master/rllib/examples/connectors>`) to integrate into the :py:class:`~ray.rllib.core.learner.learner.Learner`'s :py:class:`~ray.rllib.connectors.connector_pipeline_v2.ConnectorPipelineV2`.
+RLlib's library (see `RLlib's default connectors <https://github.com/ray-project/ray/blob/master/rllib/connectors>`_) or create a custom connector (see `RLlib's ConnectorV2 examples <https://github.com/ray-project/ray/blob/master/rllib/examples/connectors>`_) to integrate into the :py:class:`~ray.rllib.core.learner.learner.Learner`'s :py:class:`~ray.rllib.connectors.connector_pipeline_v2.ConnectorPipelineV2`.
-Careful consideration must be given to the order in which :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` instances are applied, as demonstrated in the implementation of `RLlib's MARWIL algorithm <https://github.com/ray-project/ray/blob/master/rllib/algorithms/marwil>`.
+Careful consideration must be given to the order in which :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` instances are applied, as demonstrated in the implementation of `RLlib's MARWIL algorithm <https://github.com/ray-project/ray/blob/master/rllib/algorithms/marwil>`_ (see the MARWIL paper `here <https://www.nematilab.info/bmijc/assets/012819_paper.pdf>`_).

-The `MARWIL algorithm <https://github.com/ray-project/ray/blob/master/rllib/algorithms/marwil>` computes a loss that extends beyond behavior cloning by improving the expert's strategy during training using advantages.
-These advantages are calculated via `General Advantage Estimation (GAE) <https://arxiv.org/abs/1506.02438>` using a value model.
+The `MARWIL algorithm <https://github.com/ray-project/ray/blob/master/rllib/algorithms/marwil>`_ computes a loss that extends beyond behavior cloning by improving the expert's strategy during training using advantages.
+These advantages are calculated via `General Advantage Estimation (GAE) <https://arxiv.org/abs/1506.02438>`_ using a value model.
 GAE is computed on-the-fly through the
 :py:class:`~ray.rllib.connectors.learner.general_advantage_estimation.GeneralAdvantageEstimation` connector.
 This connector has specific requirements: it processes a list of :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` instances and must be one of the final components in the :py:class:`~ray.rllib.connectors.connector_pipeline_v2.ConnectorPipelineV2`.
 This is because it relies on fully prepared batches containing `OBS`, `REWARDS`, `NEXT_OBS`, `TERMINATED`, and `TRUNCATED` fields.
 Additionally, the incoming :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` instances must already include one artificially elongated timestep.

 To meet these requirements, the pipeline must include the following sequence of :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` instances:

 1. :py:class:`ray.rllib.connectors.learner.add_one_ts_to_episodes_and_truncate.AddOneTsToEpisodesAndTruncate` ensures the :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` objects are elongated by one timestep.
-2. :py:class:`ray.rllib.connectors.learner.add_observations_from_episodes_to_batch.AddObservationsFromEpisodesToBatch` incorporates the observations (`OBS`) into the batch.
+2. :py:class:`ray.rllib.connectors.common.add_observations_from_episodes_to_batch.AddObservationsFromEpisodesToBatch` incorporates the observations (`OBS`) into the batch.
-3. :py:class:`ray.rllib.connectors.learner.add_next_observations_from_episodes_to_batch.AddNextObservationsFromEpisodesToTrainBatch` adds the next observations (`NEXT_OBS`).
+3. :py:class:`ray.rllib.connectors.learner.add_next_observations_from_episodes_to_train_batch.AddNextObservationsFromEpisodesToTrainBatch` adds the next observations (`NEXT_OBS`).
 4. Finally, the :py:class:`ray.rllib.connectors.learner.general_advantage_estimation.GeneralAdvantageEstimation` connector piece is applied.

-Below is an example code snippet demonstrating this setup:
+Below is the example code snippet from `RLlib's MARWIL algorithm <https://github.com/ray-project/ray/blob/master/rllib/algorithms/marwil>`_ demonstrating this setup:

 .. code-block:: python